vactomas/client-server-app/README.md

  - '-s' or '--savedir' -> Set the designated save directory
  - '-b' or '--buffer_size' -> Set buffer size

-Once the server is running, it will wait for a connection from client.
+Once the server is running, it will wait for a connection from the client.

 ## Client

-In order to transfer the file to server, run `python client.py -f=file_location`.
-Similarly to the server, client also gives the option to list usage and options by running `python client.py -h`.
+To transfer the file to the server, run `python client.py -f=file_location`.
+Similarly to the server, the client also gives the option to list usage and options by running `python client.py -h`.

 Possible options: